duganchen/codesearch/README.md

 ## Indexer

 *tools/indexfiles* will convert a directory to xmlpipe2-ready XML.
-Edit it as necessary and set it as your xmlpipe command:
+Edit it as necessary.
+Then, in sphinx.conf, set it as your xmlpipe command:

 	source sourcecode_pipe
 	{